KoleHicok/sphinx-template/source/report/index.rst

 syntax between languages, such as JSX and React.js.
 Babel even has a preset for React.js that automatically sets up for this translation.
 Using Babel is as easy as importing it through a script tag.
-This can be come from a site such as unpkg.com.([#f4]_) Once you do this, Babel will automatically translate you JSX into a ``React.createElement`` method call with the proper parameters.
+This can be come from a site such as unpkg.com.([#f4]_) Once you do this, Babel will automatically translate your JSX into a ``React.createElement`` method call with the proper parameters.

 So why do we need to do all of the extra configuration to use JSX?
-JSX allows you to run JavaScript code as you create your tags.
+JSX allows you to run JavaScript code inside of your tags.
 This is done using curly bracket (``{}``) notation.([#f4]_) This is because Babel will not modify any text within curly brackets.
 This allows access to variables and computations as you create components and elements.
-Using a ``${}`` notation gives you this same functionality from within a string.
+Using template literal notation (``${}``) gives you this same functionality from within a string.
 This makes code even more readable and understandable for those programming and reading the code.

 The previous example of a paragraph can be simplified to this: